youknowone/UI7Kit/README.md

 UI7Kit is a GUI toolkit to implement iOS7 look & feel UIKit under iOS5/iOS6.
 It is also supported that patching UIKit to UI7Kit in runtime.

+NOTE: This project is very immature and under progressing.
+This is not available for real product yet.

 Goal
 ----
-- Full-featured copy of UIKit for iOS7 look & feel (Except status bar)
+- Full-featured copy of UIKit for iOS7 look & feel (Except status bar).
 - Patch the classic UIKit to UI7Kit in runtime to reduce code rewriting for legacy codes.
+- 100% UIKit compatibility.

 How to use
 ----------